aekendig/2024-10-24-mndnr/index.md

     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
-  All participants should install two programs prior to the workshop -- R and RStudio -- from the Software Center.
-Please contact MNIT if you need help installing these programs.
+  All participants should install RStudio from the Software Center prior to the workshop.
+See below for specific installation instructions.
 </p>

 {% comment %}